volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 ### 3. Using the plugin

-In webUI, enbable the plugin and wait about 20seconds.
+In webUI, enable the plugin and wait about 20seconds.

 ## What is working :

 nearly everythings

 ## What is not working :